telerik/fiddler-everywhere-docs/use-cases/observe-traffic/capture-web-traffic.md

 ## Inspect Web Traffic

 Fiddler Everywhere provides functionality to inspect the already captured sessions.
 The live traffic sessions are composed of HTTP/HTTPS requests and responses.
-Each HTTP request can be observed in details through the **Request Inspector**.
-Each HTTP response can be observed in details through the **Response Inspector**.
+Each HTTP request can be observed through the **Request Inspector**.
+Each HTTP response can be observed through the **Response Inspector**.
 Both inspectors are powerful tools that can visualize the received content via different I [nspector types]({%slug inspector-types%}).

 Follow these steps to start inspecting a request & response: